ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

      key: <access key>
      keyname: <ssh-key-name>

-You will need a ssh agent running, with access to the corresponding private key.
+You will need a ssh agent running with access to the corresponding private key.

 .. prompt:: bash $